tomography/tomobank/docs/source/data/docs.data.localarea.rst

 Local Area
 ----------

-Local Area includes a first series of 5 data sets in which the sample is larger than the field of view (see table below).
-The microCT data sets of these samples were acquired at the SYRMEP beamline of Elettra-Sincrotrone Trieste (Elettra), Italy in nearly-parallel beam geometry.
-The related sample description and the experimental conditions are reported in tables below under tomo_00022 to tomo_00024.
+Local Area includes a series of data sets in which the sample is larger than the field of view (see table below).
+The related sample description and the experimental conditions are reported in tables below.

 +------------------------------------+------------------------------+-----------+-------------------------+